World War II: Axis collapse and Allied victory (1944–1945)

 Major changes in leadership occurred on both sides during this period.
 On 12 April, President Roosevelt died and was succeeded by his vice president, Harry S. Truman.
 Benito Mussolini was killed by Italian partisans on 28 April.
-On 30 April, Hitler committed suicide in his headquarters, and he was succeeded by Grand Admiral Karl Dönitz and Joseph Goebbels.
+On 30 April, Hitler committed suicide in his headquarters, and was succeeded by Grand Admiral Karl Dönitz (as President of the Reich) and Joseph Goebbels (as Chancellor of the Reich).
+Goebbels also committed suicide on the following day and was replaced by Lutz Graf Schwerin von Krosigk, in what would later be known as the Flensburg Government.
 Total and unconditional surrender in Europe was signed on 7 and 8 May, to be effective by the end of 8 May.
 German Army Group Centre resisted in Prague until 11 May.
+On 23 May all remaining members of the German government were arrested by Allied forces in Flensburg.
+On 5 June all German political and military institutions were placed under Allied control through the Berlin Declaration.

 In the Pacific theatre, American forces accompanied by the forces of the Philippine Commonwealth advanced in the Philippines, clearing Leyte by the end of April 1945.
 They landed on Luzon in January 1945 and recaptured Manila in March.
 Fighting continued on Luzon, Mindanao, and other islands of the Philippines until the end of the war.
 Meanwhile, the United States Army Air Forces launched a massive firebombing campaign of strategic cities in Japan in an effort to destroy Japanese war industry and civilian morale.
 A devastating bombing raid on Tokyo of 9–10 March was the deadliest conventional bombing raid in history.

 In May 1945, Australian troops landed in Borneo, overrunning the oilfields there.
 British, American, and Chinese forces defeated the Japanese in northern Burma in March, and the British pushed on to reach Rangoon by 3 May.
 Chinese forces started a counterattack in the Battle of West Hunan that occurred between 6 April and 7 June 1945.
 American naval and amphibious forces also moved towards Japan, taking Iwo Jima by March, and Okinawa by the end of June.
 At the same time, a naval blockade by submarines was strangling Japan's economy and drastically reducing its ability to supply overseas forces.